saifltr/ML-Products-Categorization/readme.md

 This Python script performs various tasks related to data preprocessing, machine learning model building, and evaluation on a dataset of product descriptions from multiple ecommerce websites.

-## Model Building and different approaches
+## Model Building and different approaches for training the ML models

 ### 1. Data Loading and Filtering
 - The script loads the dataset from a CSV file named "cleaned_products.csv".